Skip to main content

 Wells Fargo serves one in three of the country’s 574 federally recognized tribes, and its work with Navajo Nation goes back more than six decades.
 In fact, there are five branches throughout the reservation.

 “Our roots are in the West.
-And what that means is our leaders have experience working with tribal communities.
-They understand them and they’ve been to reservations,” said Dawson Her Many Horses, head of Native American Banking at Wells Fargo.
+And what that means is our leaders have experience working in Indian Country.
+They’ve met tribal leaders, and they’ve been to reservations,” said Dawson Her Many Horses, Managing Director and Customer Growth Segment Leader at Wells Fargo.

 “At the end of the day, we’re empowering people to be able to take control of their financial future,” Martino said.
 “And that’s multigenerational, because they can teach their children and their families, too.”